RT-1904129/git-knowledge/README.md

 git pull origin (branch name in which changes happen don't put bracket like this main or master)\
 4) If you want to know that in which branch you are present know use this command---\
 git branch \

-5) If you want to create a new branch(but your are present stay at old branch you are not directly went to new created branch) (but you are able to see those branches on github when you type all command give in -2) after creating new branche because this created branches is local initally you need to make it global by typing -2)  all three commandes than it directly shows all changes in your new created branches itself )use this command-----\
+5) If you want to create a new branch(but your are present stay at old branch you are not directly went to new created branch) but this craeted brach is locally created in your system you need to make it globally) \
 git branch (new branch name don't put bracket like this)\
+than type command --- \
+git checkout (branch name) \
+git push -u origin branchname

 6) If you want to move from current branch to another branch than use this command as-----\
 git checkout (branch name but don't put the bracket like this)\
 7) If you want to creat a new branch and you want simentenously move to that newly created particular branch than use this command-----\
-git checkout -b(new branch name but don,t put bracket like this there)\
+git checkout -b (new branch name but don,t put bracket like this there)\
+for making it global(remote server) we will type command as \ git push -u origin branchname

 8) If you want to check status of current status  git kernal than use this command---- \
 git status
 9) to know from which website we clone the things in git repositry type command as------\